 “Cosy, informal eatery specializing in Japanese noodle soups with a variety of meats & veggies”

-8. Northcote Social Club Pub Meal
+8. Northcote Social Club

-The BEST pub meal my partner and I have come across in inner Melbourne, and should be added to the top lists of restaurants in Northcote for the food alone.
+The best pub meal my partner and I have come across in inner Melbourne, and should be added to the top lists of restaurants in Northcote for the food alone.

 The Northcote Social club is our local, in High street Northcote, north of Melbourne CBD.
 A live music venue for touring bands, the covered deck out the back of the pub has a separate bar and friendly service.